-Criteria for acceptance for transfer of credit are as follows:
+Criteria for acceptance of transfer of credit are as follows:

-- 1. The courses for transfer are similar in objectives and content with at least 80% equivalency to those offered by City College. - 2.
-The credit was earned at an accredited institution as recognized by the Department of Education or CHEA. - 3.
-Credits transferred from institutions operating on quarters of ten to twelve weeks are accepted as direct equivalent credits.
+- The courses for transfer are similar in objectives and content with at least 80% equivalency to those offered by City College. - The credit was earned at an institution accredited by an accrediting agency recognized by USDE or CHEA - Credits transferred from institutions operating on quarters of ten to twelve weeks are accepted as direct equivalent credits.
 Semester credits are multiplied by 1.5 to convert them into quarter credits.
-Fractional portions of credits are rounded on a course-to-course basis. - 4.
-The courses for transfer can be applied toward graduation requirements and will be calculated as part of MTF within the SAP policy. - 5.
-The letter grade (or equivalent) in the course for transfer is a "C" or better (provided the "C" grade is defined as 70% or better). - 6.
-Credits in skill or technical courses/Major Core must have been awarded no more than five (5) years prior to the student's acceptance by City College. - 7.
-Major core courses being considered for transfer in the Emergency Medical Services program must be from a programmatically accredited school. - 8.
-Major core courses being considered for transfer in the Veterinary Technology program must be from an AVMA-CVTEA accredited program.
+Fractional portions of credits are rounded on a course-to-course basis. - The courses for transfer can be applied toward graduation requirements and will be calculated as part of MTF within the SAP policy. - The letter grade (or equivalent) in the course for transfer is a "C" or better (provided the "C" grade is defined as 70% or better). - Credits in skill or technical courses/Major Core must have been awarded no more than five years prior to the student's acceptance by City College. - Core courses being considered for transfer in the Emergency Medical Services program must be from a programmatically accredited school. - Core courses being considered for transfer in the Veterinary Technology program must be from an AVMA-CVTEA accredited program.
 If essential skills are completed in the course, the student must be able to provide evidence of successful completion of those skills.